GmanFooFoo/promptHamster/README.md

 - **Marketing and Sales Strategy**: Strategic plans to effectively market and sell the product from beta to full version.

 ## Installation
-Instructions for installing Prompt42 will be provided upon release.
+Instructions for installing promptHamster will be provided upon release.
 Stay tuned for updates!

 ## Usage
-Prompt42 is designed to be intuitive and easy to use.
+promptHamster is designed to be intuitive and easy to use.
 Detailed usage guides and tutorials will be available to help you get started and make the most of all features.

 ## Contributing
 We welcome contributions from the community.
-Please read our contributing guidelines to learn how you can get involved in improving Prompt42.
+Please read our contributing guidelines to learn how you can get involved in improving promptHamster.

 ## License
-Prompt42 is licensed under the MIT License.
+promptHamster is licensed under the MIT License.
 For more details, refer to the LICENSE file in the repository.